-We’re always looking to improve the accessibility of this website.
-You can email: firstname.lastname@example.org if you find any accessibility problems not listed on this page or think we’re not meeting accessibility requirements.
+If you find any problems that are not listed on this page or you think we’re not meeting the accessibility requirements, contact us.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 We provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 Our offices have audio induction loops.